uber/manifold/README.md

 **Example**

-In the first map above, Groups 0 have a more obvious tendency to be concentrated in downtown san francisco area.
+In the first map above, Group 0 has a more obvious tendency to be concentrated in downtown San Francisco area.

 <!-- images in this doc are created from https://docs.google.com/presentation/d/1EqvjMyBLNX7wfEQPFKAoaE39bW0pXbBa8WIznQN49vE/edit?usp=sharing -->